 It’s like, what value can you deliver the brand?
 How do you align with their audience?
 How do you align with their products, type of things.
-So I feel like I’ve said a lot today.
-So those are my views.
+I feel like I’ve said a lot today.
+Those are my views.
 I think that you can definitely monetize a podcast.
 You just need to be a bit more strategic about it.

 And it’s definitely possible.
 Brands are looking to sponsor podcasts.
 You know, they see the surge and they see the power.
-And it’s also a lot less effort for them.
-So for them to, you know, help to get coverage in a podcast is a lot less effort than the coverage effort that they would need in a YouTube video.
+And it’s also a lot less effort for them to help to get coverage in a podcast is a lot less effort than the coverage effort that they would need in a YouTube video.

 From the brand deals that I’ve done this year, and this has been a crazy learning experience with brand deals.
 I found that integrating a brand into my YouTube videos is a lot of work, whether it’s a direct, you know, I do a whole tutorial on the brand or I find another way to integrate them, so much work because it’s video.

 But with the podcast so much easier, it can either be a soundbite there’s no filming required and I can use that same soundbite in as many episodes as I want.
 So I really think that, you know, podcasting is an easier way to kind of monetize than it is on your video.

 That essentially wraps up my little spill today on, should you start a YouTube channel?
 Should you podcast?
 Which one should I do?
 I’ve gone through kind of all of the benefits of both.